PhilDePayne/Shell_and_Tube_Heat_Exchanger/README.md

 A Unity program which simulates a shell and tube heat exchanger.

 ## Description
-This program visualises the changes in temperatures of two fluids in a shell and sube heat exchanger.
+This program visualises the changes in temperatures of two fluids in a shell and tube heat exchanger.

 ## How to use